Best Resume Fonts for 2024: Types, Styles & Examples

 Calibri

-Common resume fonts
+Alternative resume fonts

 A screenshot of the best resume fonts in Teal

-Use Teal to design your resume with a classic, professional font.
+Use Teal to design your resume with a classic, professional font

-Professional resume font
+Professional fonts for resume

 Traditional and commonly used resume fonts include: